MohamedElshatlawy/Ninjaz_Task/README.md

-## Wtheq POC
+## Ninjaz Task
-  This is a POC for ecommerce application connected to firebase remote config, has local database and realtime ads
+  This is a POC for social application connected to rest api, has local database and realtime ads

 # Getting Started
 - These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.